plesk/wpchk/README.md

 Get the WordPress Toolkit to fix all issues with one click and stay always up-to-date & secure: https://www.plesk.com/wp-toolkit/

 If you have any questions or feedback, please don't hesitate to contact us: wpscan@plesk.com

+## License

+Licensed under the Plesk Software License.
+You may obtain a copy of the License at https://github.com/plesk/wpscan/blob/master/LICENSE.